dbbaek0125/multiplatform-game-performance-analysis/README.md

-# Statistical Analysis of Video Game Trends
+# Do Multiplatform Games Perform Better?

 ## Overview
 This project analyzes a dataset of video games (2004–2010) to study platform distribution and review score trends using statistical inference.